 “you” at the end of “I love you,” the t’ (you) is in the middle of the sentence: Je t’aime (Literally: I you love).

-These are just a few examples of beautiful words and phrases that are in the French language.
-Believe me, I could carry on all day, but even with just a tid bit of knowledge I think my point is made.
+These are just a few examples of beautiful words in French.
+Believe me, I could carry on all day, but even with just a tidbit of knowledge I think my point is made.

-Try and practice these beautiful French words before your next trip abroad, and who knows—you may be able to trick the French population into thinking you are French too!
+Try and practice these pretty French words before your next trip abroad, and who knows—you may be able to trick the French population into thinking you are French too!

-With vocabulary like this, I can safely say to the French language: Je t’aime !
+With beautiful French words like this, I can safely say to the French language: Je t’aime!